rowcased/rowcased.github.io/lili.md

         self.next  = at_bat

 def lili(li):
-    ''' converts a list into a linked list or a linked list into a list, depending on which type is input ''' if type(li) == list: # any sequence / collections output = None
+    ''' converts a list into a linked list or converts a linked list into a list, depending on which type is input ''' if type(li) == list: # any sequence / collections output = None